QCentroid/Qapitan_Solver_Tutorial/README.md

 # Create a problem

 The first step is to choose the problem to be solved.

-Here (/// enlace a postman ///) you can find information with all the problems available on our platform.
+In our [Documentation Page](https://qapitan.com/available-apis/) you can find information with all the problems available on our platform.
 For this tutorial we will assume that we want to solve the QRNG (Quantum Random Number Generation) problem.

+If you want to solve a new problem or modify an existing one, contact us here: info@qapitan.com

 # Solver template

 Once the problem has been choosen, let's see how we could create a solver associated to this problem in order to upload it to the Qapitan platform.
 First, we must prepare a Github repository with the following files:

-- solver documentation
+- Solver documentation
 - main.py
 - app.py
 - requirements.txt

-### solver documentation
+### Solver documentation

 You must include in the root of the repository a (name-solver).md file that will contain the documentation you want to include about your solver, explaining, if any, the parameters that can be inserted by the end user.
 Continuing with our example, we would have created MyFirstAlgorithm.md:
 ```txt